-This course is approved for professions in the state of Florida Only!
+Approved for professions in the state of Florida only!

 Recognizing and responding to signs and behaviors that may be associated with human trafficking.
 Includes information about the types of human trafficking, contexts, victims, criminals, reports and legal actions.

 The purpose of this continuing education course is to teach students to recognize and respond appropriately to the signs and behaviors that may be associated with human trafficking, in health centers, and in other contexts.
 Legal processes are also described.

 - Understand the types, venues, and dynamics of human trafficking in the United States and Florida